Backpacking Chili Recipes

 On the Trail:

-Add 1½ cups of dehydrated chili to 1½ to 2 cups boiling water, stirring constantly for about 5 minutes.
+Add 1½ cups of dehydrated chili to 1½ to 2 cups boiling water, stirring constantly for about five minutes.
 Turn off heat, and let sit for about 30 minutes with lid on pot.
 Add cheese and sour cream before serving.

 Additional Suggestions: